Coronavirus (COVID-19) Preparedness Information Learn More

-Dr. Brian DeCastro is a skilled urologist, equipped with a patient care philosophy of “the patient comes first”.
+Dr. Brian DeCastro is a skilled urologist, equipped with a patient care philosophy of “the patient comes first."
 While he enjoys all aspects of urology, Dr. DeCastro is particularly interested in the prevention and management of kidney stones, advancements in testosterone replacement and any area that allows him to improve his patients’ quality of life.
-As a former Army service member, Dr. DeCastro understands the importance of a supportive community and brings a level of warmth and professionalism to every procedure he is a part of—ensuring the highest level of support in our own community.
+As a former Army service member, Dr. DeCastro understands the importance of a supportive community and brings a level of warmth and professionalism to every procedure he is a part of.

 After earning his Doctor of Medicine degree from SUNY Upstate Medical University in 2002, Dr. DeCastro completed his internship and residency program in general surgery and urology at Madigan Army Medical Center in Tacoma, Washington.
 Dr. DeCastro served as Chief of Urology at Winn Army Community Hospital in Fort Stewart Georgia for the past five years.
 He is board certified in urology.